 This book covers where to see the northern lights, weighing the pros and cons of each country, the best northern lights hotels, the best time to see the northern lights, my top northern lights tour recommendations, as well as a guide for how to chase the aurora independently, how to photograph and film the northern lights, what to pack for your trip, and other activities to try out so that your trip will be unforgettable, regardless of whether or not you see the aurora.

 You can purchase the ebook here.
-And until October 15th get 20% off with the discount code minus20.

-And I can’t wait for even more northern lights adventures this coming winter!
+I can’t wait for even more northern lights adventures this coming winter!